nikomatsakis/babysteps/drafts/boats-interview.md

 Similarly, if you wanted to adopt async-std, you could add `#[async::main]`.
 (In fact, since async-std's runtime starts implicitly in a background thread when you start using it, you could use async-std libraries without any additional setup.)
+I imagine that other executors offer something similar -- or if they don't yet, they'll add it. =)

 Overall, this seems pretty nice to me.
 Basically, when you write `async fn main`, you get Rust's "default executor", which presently is